JeremyLWright/JeremyLWright.github.io/content/posts/2015-10-03-system-languages-should-include-webapps.markdown

 simply isn't a reasonable way to do that.
 Go is certainly a contender for this space, but I prefer languages that give me more of a hand in generic (parametric polymorphic) techniques.
 For me, now, that language is D.

-HTTP is the key that binds them all.
-D is on-board with HTTP, and embracing the Web.
-Rust appears to be as well.
-This is certainly a massive opportunity to compete with C++ at the heart of its entrenchment, enterprise services.

 [craig-rust-reddit]: https://www.reddit.com/r/rust/comments/3n3b2d/trying_rust_for_web_services/cvl1lx1
 [rust-web]: https://blog.wearewizards.io/trying-rust-for-web-services